 rhino-stats includes the following options:

 $ ./rhino-stats One (and only one) of -g (Start GUI), -m (Monitor Parameter Set), -l (List Available Parameter Sets) required.
-Available command line format: -h <argument> : hostname -p <argument> : port -u <argument> : username -w <argument> : password -D : display connection debugging messages -g : gui mode -l <argument> : query available statistics parameter sets -m <argument> : monitor a statistics parameter set on the console -s <argument> : sample period in milliseconds -i <argument> : internal polling period in milliseconds -d : display actual value in addition to deltas for counter stats -n <argument> : name a tab for display of subsequent graph configuration files -f <argument> : full path name of a saved graph configuration .xml file to redisplay -j : use JMX remote option for statistics download in place of direct statistics download -t <argument> : runtime in seconds (console mode only) -q : quiet mode - suppresses informational messages -T : disable display of timestamps (console mode only) -R : display raw timestamps (console mode only) -C : use comma separated output format (console mode only) -S : no per second conversion of counter deltas -k <argument> : number of hours samples to keep in gui mode (default=6) -r : output one row per node (console mode only) -o : write output to rolling CSV files (console mode only)
+Available command line format: -a <argument> : comma separated adhoc host:port addresses - collect stats from nodes at these addresses only (excluding other members of their clusters) -h <argument> : hostname - collect stats of a node and other members of its cluster -p <argument> : port - collect stats of a node and other members of its cluster -u <argument> : username -w <argument> : password -I <argument> : identifying string to track stats collected by this process -D : display connection debugging messages -g : gui mode -N <argument> : select namespace for listing or monitoring (Savanna cluster or SDK nodes only) -l <argument> : query available statistics parameter sets -m <argument> : monitor a statistics parameter set on the console -s <argument> : sample period in milliseconds (JMX remote mode only) -i <argument> : internal polling period in milliseconds -d : display actual value in addition to deltas for counter stats -n <argument> : name a tab for display of subsequent graph configuration files -f <argument> : full path name of a saved graph configuration .xml file to redisplay -j : use JMX remote option for statistics download in place of direct statistics download -t <argument> : runtime in seconds (console mode only) -q : quiet mode - suppresses informational messages -T : disable display of timestamps (console mode only) -R : display raw timestamps (console mode only) -x : display min/max values in addition to percentiles for samples (console mode only) -C : use comma separated output format (console mode only) -S : no per second conversion of counter deltas -k <argument> : number of hours samples to keep in gui mode (default=6) -r : output one row per node (console mode only) -o <argument> : output to rolling csv files in (optionally) supplied directory (console mode only)